idaks/Logic_Programming_Playground/README.md

 To execute Clingo, you can employ the command `clingo win_move.lp`.
 Alternatively, you can use `clingo win_move.lp 0`, which will provide you with all the potential solution sets or "possible worlds".

 ## Prolog
 To begin, you'll need to launch the Prolog interpreter by entering `swipl` into your terminal.
-Next, you should load the `family.pl` file into the interpreter with the command `consult('family.pl')`.
-Once that's done, you can discover who John's grandchildren are by executing `grandparent(john,X).`.
-After receiving the first answer, you can continue hitting `;` to reveal additional answers until there are none left.
+Next, you should load the `family.pl` file into the interpreter with the command `consult('family.pl').` Once that's done, you can discover who John's grandchildren are by executing `grandparent(john,X).` After receiving the first answer, you can continue hitting `;` to reveal additional answers until there are none left.
 You can exit the Prolog interpreter by typing `halt.` and pressing Enter.

 ## DLV
 Similar to clingo, you can simply use `dlv win_move.dlv` to run the scripts